glencbz/notes/unit-3/rails/sessions_and_login.md

 ## Independent Practice

-Using the [starter code](starter-code), create a controller `pages` with three different methods "everyone", "logged_in" and "logged_out".
+Using the [starter code](https://github.com/flamingAvos/rails-sessions-login-lab), create a `controller page` with three different methods "everyone", "logged_in" and "logged_out".

 The method "everyone" should be accessible for every visitor, the method logged_in should be accessed only by the people that are logged_in, and the method logged_out can only be accessed for users **NOT** logged_in.